buildpacks/community/GOVERNANCE.md

 # Cloud Native Buildpacks Governance
 This document defines the governance structure for Cloud Native Buildpacks.
 This project is committed to building an open, inclusive, productive and self-governing open source community that maintains a specification and high-quality tools for translating source code into OCI images.
-The community is governed by this document with the goal of defining how said community should work together to achieve this goal.
+The guidelines herein describe how the Cloud Native Buildpacks community should work together to achieve this goal.

 ## Repositories
 The following code repositories are governed by the Cloud Native Buildpacks community and maintained under the [buildpacks](https://github.com/buildpacks) organization.